ProjectEvergreen/wcc/docs/pages/docs.md

 export default Home;
 ```

-> _**Note**: `wcc` will decide to wrap or not wrap your entry point's HTML in a custom element tag if you do or do not, respectively, have a `customElements.define` statement in your entry point.  `wcc` will use the tag name you define as the custom element tag name in the HTML._
+> _**Note**: **WCC** will wrap or not wrap your _entry point's HTML_ in a custom element tag if you do or do not, respectively, include a `customElements.define` in your entry point.  **WCC** will use the tag name you define as the custom element tag name in the generated HTML._

 ### renderFromHTML

-This function takes a string of HTML and an array of any top-level custom elements used with `import`, and returns the static HTML output of the rendered content.
+This function takes a string of HTML and an array of any top-level custom elements used in the HTML, and returns the static HTML output of the rendered content.

 ```js
 const { html } = await renderFromHTML(`